nguacon01/QM/README.md

 #contact

-This ode has been written by Marc-André Delsuc (madelsuc@unistra.fr).
+This code has been written by Marc-André Delsuc (madelsuc@unistra.fr).
-It is used